American Dream (shopping mall): 2019–2020: Completion, grand opening, and COVID-19 pandemic temporary closure

-On September 20, 2019, Triple Five announced that the mall would open in four stages it refers to as "chapters".
+On September 20, 2019, Triple Five announced that the mall would open in four stages it refers to as "chapters."
 In October 2019, the mall's much-criticized colorful exterior was repainted white.
 Triple Five also announced that the ski slope would be covered in a mural painted by a Canadian artist collective, set to be completed in 2020.
 Much of the facade facing the Turnpike would be covered in dynamic LED displays.

+In August 2019, Hard Rock Cafe was announced to open a restaurant at American Dream.
+However, following the pandemic, plans were temporarily on hold, but ultimately, as of January 2021, the restaurant was never developed.
 On October 25, 2019, the mall opened its first chapter, an ice-skating rink and a Nickelodeon Universe indoor theme park, which contained more than 35 rides and attractions.
 The next chapter, the DreamWorks Water Park, was set to open on November 27, 2019.
 However, on November 21, 2019, the company announced that they were postponing the water park opening until March 19, 2020.
 The next chapter, the Big Snow American Dream ski slope, opened on December 5, 2019.

-The Rink at American Dream Meadowlands during warmups of a roller hockey game.
+The Rink at American Dream during warmups of a roller hockey game, c.
+July 2024.

 The final chapter, consisting of the mall's 350 shops and over 100 restaurants, was branded "In Grand Style", and planned for a March 2020 opening.
 However, on February 27, 2020, NJ.com reported that the mall's enclave of luxury stores called The Collections would open in September 2020.
 On February 19, 2020, Sea Life announced it would open its location at American Dream on April 23, 2020.

-On March 8, the mall closed, which Triple Five Worldwide announced was a temporary measure resulting from the COVID-19 pandemic in New Jersey, thus again delaying the opening of its retail shops and the DreamWorks Water Park.
+On March 8, 2020, the mall closed, which Triple Five Worldwide announced was a temporary measure resulting from the COVID-19 pandemic in New Jersey, thus again delaying the opening of its retail shops and the DreamWorks Water Park.
 That same day, it was announced that Forever 21 pulled out of American Dream, due to the company filing for bankruptcy.